ES-1085/f2025-ds1-project-arhf/memo/memo.md

     ## Saving 7 x 5 in image

-### Plot 2: Weight vs Max BPM by Workout Type, Faceted by Gender
+#### Final Plot 2: Weight vs Max BPM by Workout Type, Faceted by Gender

 We created a plot showing how weight can affect max BPM, and how it changed across workout type and gender.
 After getting feedback when we